Vijay00200/MVC/README.md

-# MVC - Demo projectto learn MVC
+# MVC - Demo project to learn MVC
 ## MVCDemo
 MVC project with Enity Framework with manually generated view based on Action methods